The Power Supply block Diagram

 Many electronic circuits need a direct current (DC) voltage source, but what we commonly find are voltage sources of alternating current (AC).

-In order to achieve a direct current voltage source, the alternating current input must follow a conversion process like the one shown in the picture below.
 The picture shows the operation of a voltage power supply using a block diagram.
 The picture also shows the waveforms at the beginning (AC input), at the end (DC output) and between each of the blocks.

 The input signal which goes to the primary of the transformer is a sine wave and its amplitude depends on the country where we live (110/220 VAC or other).
 See the basic units of measurement in electronics.